flalom/drugsens/README.md

 ## Run with user's data

-Let's run `DRUGSENS` with your data. `DRUGSENS` is not very strict about the capitalization of the file name but is very strict on the position of the parameters.
+Let's run `drugsens` with your data. `drugsens` is not very strict about the capitalization of the file name but is very strict on the position of the parameters.
 This to avoid potential parsing problems.
 Here how the labeled data should look like in your QuPath generated file.
-Here below is shown a the first row from the file `A8759_drug1..conc2.csv` contained as example in `system.file("extdata/to_merge/", package = "DRUGSENS")`
+Here below is shown a the first row from the file `A8759_drug1..conc2.csv` contained as example in `system.file("extdata/to_merge/", package = "drugsens")`

 ```
 A8759_p.wash_2020.11.10_DOC2001.10.05_compoundX34542_10000_uM_EpCAM_Ecad_cCasp3_(series 01).tif